-7) Associations and Locations

-8) Substance Misuse

-v Extensive use of phone/secret use/calls and contact with unknown others v Has use of more than one mobile phone v Spends time at addresses and places not know to parent/carer vGoes or is taken to places they or their family have no connections with.

-v Evidence of associations/relationships with others believed/known to be involved in sexual grooming/exploitation v Friendships/associations with others at risk of criminal or sexual exploitation v Gang association through relatives/peers/neighbourhood/intimate relationships v Information suggests that they are at risk of/involved in County Lines (grooming/exploitation, drug dealing, moving money/goods and/or organised crime) v Use of social media/mobile phone to share sexualised images v Has arranged to meet up with unknown others via social media contact v Use of social media/mobile phones for sharing gang related material/activities.
+7) Associations and Locations 8) Substance Misuse • Extensive use of phone/secret use/calls and contact with unknown others Evidence of regular/heavy or dependant substance (including alcohol) use • Has use of more than one mobile phone Professional/parent/carer concern relating to use • Spends time at addresses and places not know to parent/carer Concern regarding how substance misuse is being accessed/funded/supplied. • Goes or is taken to places they or their family have no connections with.
+Is believed to owe money be in debited to others related to substance misuse • Evidence of associations/relationships with others believed/known to be involved in sexual grooming/exploitation Has previously been cautioned/arrested/charged for, possession of drugs, dealing drugs. • Friendships/associations with others at risk of criminal or sexual exploitation • Gang association through relatives/peers/neighbourhood/intimate relationships • Information suggests that they are at risk of/involved in County Lines (grooming/exploitation, drug dealing, moving money/goods and/or organised crime) • Use of social media/mobile phone to share sexualised images • Has arranged to meet up with unknown others via social media contact